FourSee/PolyRhythm-Agent/README.md

  $ PLATFORMS=windows/amd64,darwin/amd64,linux/amd64 ./build.sh
 ```

 The build platform targets are taken from the `PLATFORMS` env var.
-It is expected to be a comma-separated list
+It is expected to be a comma-separated list.
+Binaries will be saved in `./build/`

 | OS |  CPU arch |